Have you ever found yourself in a conversation with someone, and suddenly the conversation ends with awkward silence?

 This allows them the opportunity to take the conversation wherever they want and talk about what is most important to them.

 It also forces them to do a bit of the thinking when it comes to keeping the conversation going and puts the ball back in their court to do the talking.
-This buys you a bit of time as well when you are stumped for something to say.
+This buys you a bit of time as well when you are stumped for something to talk about.

 Asking someone to tell you more about something also shows them that you are interested in what they have to say.

-If you struggle with being insecure or shy when it comes to talking to strangers, use these tips to help move a stalled conversation along.
+If you struggle with being shy or a lack of confidence when it comes to talking to strangers, use these tips to continue the conversation so you will never run out of things to say.

 If you know how to skillfully keep the other person talking, you will not have to worry about stumbling on your words or saying the exact right thing the entire time.